Ashikul-Kabir/Ride-Sharing-App-Invoice/README.md

 of the classes of vehicles & called all the required functions using the objects to display the desired output.
 This function is basically used to execute the whole program as per user input & display the invoice of fares for a user.
-6. Finally, I tried to keep the code very accurate & specific in terms of instructions & logics.
-It should work properly for every possible condition that a user might want to implement while using an original ride sharing app without generating errors.
+6. Finally, I tried to keep the code very clean, accurate & specific in terms of instructions & logics.
+It should work properly for every possible condition that a user might want to implement while using any identical ride sharing app.